Cyber resilience addresses the ability of an organization to respond to and recover from the effects of a cyber attack.

 - Consider cloud technology to back up mission-critical elements of a business.
 Cloud backup is an increasingly popular way to achieve cyber resilience.

-- Check in to managed service firms, including cloud vendors, which may offer options such as cybersecurity, DR or BC as a service.
+- Check in to managed service firms, including cloud vendors, which might offer options such as cybersecurity, DR or BC as a service.
 These are viable approaches for achieving cyber resilience.

 6. Document and ensure availability